piMoll/SEILAPLAN/docs/index.md

 It is recommended to use a current Long Term Support (LTS) version of QGIS and update it regularly.
+Seilaplan can be used in QGIS version 3 (>3.22) and is compatible with the upcoming version 4.
+The plugin runs on Linux, Windows and OS X.

 1. Download and install QGIS from [here](https://www.qgis.org/download/)
 2. Open the Plugin Manager in QGIS: Menu _Plugins > Manage and Install Plugins_